How to Make Cold Brewed Coffee at Home

-How to make cold brew at home, from "scratch"You can make cold brew at home without the use of one of these fancy machines.
-In fact, all you need is a Mason jar.
+How to make cold brew at home, from "scratch"You can make cold brew at home with the use of one of these fancy machines we'll tell you about below.
+But really, all you need is a Mason jar.
 And if you are under the age of 35 and/or planning a wedding, chances are you've probably got more than a few of those.

 Step 2: Snag a large Mason jar (or really, any big, preferably glass container with a lid).
 You want about a 1:8 coffee-to-water ratio.
 Put your ground at the bottom of the container, and pour your water in.
 Cold water!